-Today is back to business as usual for the 17 high schools in the Archdiocese of Philadelphia that were closed since last week due to a teacher's strike.
+Today is back to business as usual for the 17 high schools in the Archdiocese of Philadelphia that were closed since last week .
 All the teachers returned to the classroom after coming to an agreement with the diocese regarding stalled contract negotiations Monday.

 "Our teachers could not be happier to head back into the classrooms," Rita Schwartz, president of Local 1776, the teacher's union, said in a press release.
 "We've been waiting a long time for this day and we are relieved that it is finally here."